-Pediatric Orthopaedic Fellowship at Phoenix Children's Hospital
+Pediatric Orthopedic Fellowship at Phoenix Children's Hospital

-The Pediatric Orthopedic Fellowship Program at Phoenix Children’s Hospital, affiliated with the University of Arizona College of Medicine, is a one year ACGME accredited post-graduate training program designed to offer an extensive educational experience in pediatric orthopaedic surgery.
+The Pediatric Orthopedic Fellowship Program at Phoenix Children’s Hospital, affiliated with the University of Arizona College of Medicine, is a one year ACGME accredited post-graduate training program designed to offer an extensive educational experience in pediatric orthopedic surgery.

 Under the supervision and guidance of six fellowship trained faculty, the fellow will gain a concentrated clinical experience in musculoskeletal disorders involving infants, children and adolescents.